dlt-hub/vibe-hub/apify_platform/apify_platform-docs.md

     Here’s a nice prompt for you to start:

     ```prompt
-    Please generate a REST API Source for Akeneo API, as specified in @akeneo-docs.yaml
+    Please generate a REST API Source for Apify API, as specified in @apify_platform-docs.yaml
-    Start with endpoints "products-uuid" and "products" and skip incremental loading for now.
+    Start with endpoints "datasets" and "dataset_items" and skip incremental loading for now.
-    Place the code in akeneo_pipeline.py and name the pipeline akeneo_pipeline.
+    Place the code in apify_platform_pipeline.py and name the pipeline apify_platform_pipeline.
     If the file exists, use it as a starting point.
     Do not add or modify any other files.
     Use @dlt rest api as a tutorial.
-    After adding the endpoints, allow the user to run the pipeline with python akeneo_pipeline.py and await further instructions.
+    After adding the endpoints, allow the user to run the pipeline with python apify_platform_pipeline.py and await further instructions.
     ```

 3. 🔒 **Setup credentials**

-    Authentication is via OAuth2 with an authorization code flow.
-It includes scopes for various levels of access and requires tokens to be passed in the Authorization header.
+    Authentication is performed using OAuth2 with a refresh token flow.
+Tokens are managed via a dedicated token endpoint, and the 'Authorization' header is used to pass OAuth tokens.

-    To get appropriate API keys, please visit the original source at https://www.akeneo.com/.
+    To get appropriate API keys, please visit the original source at https://www.apify.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**

     ```shell
-    python akeneo_pipeline.py
+    python apify_platform_pipeline.py
     ```

     If your pipeline runs correctly you’ll see something like the following:

     ```shell
-    Pipeline akeneo load step completed in 0.26 seconds
+    Pipeline apify_platform load step completed in 0.26 seconds
-    1 load package(s) were loaded to destination duckdb and into dataset akeneo_data
+    1 load package(s) were loaded to destination duckdb and into dataset apify_platform_data
-    The duckdb destination used duckdb:/akeneo.duckdb location to store data
+    The duckdb destination used duckdb:/apify_platform.duckdb location to store data
     Load package 1749667187.541553 is LOADED and contains no failed jobs
     ```

 5. 📈 **See data**

     ```shell
-    dlt pipeline akeneo_pipeline show --marimo
+    dlt pipeline apify_platform_pipeline show --marimo
     ```

 6. 🐍 **Get your data in Python**